-1. UBC Whole Building Embodied Carbon and Environmentall Impact Reporting Template including:

-- 1. Project data source noted (BIM model or project drawings) used to generate quantities for LCA - 2.
+- 1. UBC Whole Building Embodied Carbon and Environmental Impact Report including: - 1.
+Environmental impact results, emobodied carbon % reduction over baseline, interpretations and recommendations. - 2.
+Project data source noted (BIM model or project drawings) used to generate quantities for LCA - 3.
 Bill of materials (input list).
 This refers to an organized list of material quantities compiled prior to input into the tool and does not include quantities from construction waste factors and/or material replacements generally added by the tool.
-If material proxies or substitutions are used, note the original material type.
-Teams using a BIM-integrated LCA method (e.g., with Tally) may not have this list readily available but are encouraged to provide one if possible. - 3.
+If material proxies or substitutions are used, note the original material type. - 4.
 Bill of materials (output list).
-This refers to the summary list of material quantities compiled by the tool and includes quantities from construction waste factors and/or material replacements added by the tool. - 4.
-Provide bill of materials finput and output list for baseline and proposed design. - 5.
+This refers to the summary list of material quantities compiled by the tool and includes quantities from construction waste factors and/or material replacements added by the tool. - 5.
+Provide bill of materials input and output list for baseline and proposed design. - 6.
 Record of assumptions.
-This should include notable exclusions, approximations, and material substitutions.
-Recommended that UBC supply a simple Word Doc template for teams to fill out. - 6. % reduction in embodied carbon and environmental impact results. - 7.
+This should include notable exclusions, approximations, and material substitutions. - 7.
 Module D should be reported separately from GWP total.
 Separate biogenic carbon from other module D items.